Not sensing any heat and receiving error code 228 from your Lennox® furnace?

 What Happens When a Pressure Switch Breaks Down

-When your pressure switch isn’t operating the way it should, you’ll likely hear the fan run and the switch clicking a few times before the furnace shuts down completely.
-When a part isn’t performing right, your furnace will turn off as a safety precaution.
+When your pressure switch isn’t operating the way it should, you’ll likely hear the fan run and the switch clicking a few times before the furnace turns off completely.
+When a part isn’t performing right, your furnace will turn off to protect you.

-You may see short flashes or an alternating slow flash as it communicates a fault code.
+You may notice short flashes or an alternating slow flash as it transmits a fault code.

 Estimated Repair Cost for Furnace Error Code 228

-Before replacing the switch, your Bob Brown Service Experts Expert will check other parts of your furnace first.
-Some other issues can also cause the error code, like a blocked vent or cracked hose.
+Before replacing the switch, your Bob Brown Service Experts Expert will look at other parts of your furnace first.
+Some other issues can also cause the error code, like a clogged vent or cracked hose.

 The bill to repair your furnace depends on the issue with it and how long it takes to fix it.